 | Nomad / remote work | 1 month | 20 GB or unlimited |

-A trick to stretch your data without running out is to use the hotel's WiFi for large downloads and updates.
+A trick to stretch your data without getting stuck is to use the hotel WiFi for large downloads and updates.
 If you run short halfway through your trip, you can always top up or buy a second eSIM without losing the first one.
-If you want to refine the calculation, see how much data you need for travel based on your actual usage.
+If you want to extend your plan without running out of data halfway through your journey, here are tricks to save data on your trips with eSIM.

-Buying a Chilean prepaid SIM upon arrival is an option, but it has more friction than it seems: you have to find an open store, sometimes they ask for ID, and the prepaid registration process can be complicated if you don't speak calmly with the seller.
+Buying a Chilean prepaid SIM card upon arrival is an option, but it comes with more friction than it seems: you have to find an open store, they sometimes ask for identification, and the prepaid registration process can be complicated if you don't speak calmly with the vendor.
 The eSIM saves you all that: you buy it from your couch at home and arrive with internet.

 |---|---|---|---|